I have had regular Exams for about fifteen years.

 But how do we approach the discussion?

 “It is clear that she cares for this man,” write Momo and Felix.
 “He made a mistake, and now he wants to fix it.
-DTBA must take note of his actions (talking to him) and their consequences (exposing the partner to HSV Herpes risk without obtaining his informed consent).
-Her partner is likely to feel betrayed or deceived at not being told about herpes.
+DTBA must take note of his actions (talking to him) and their consequences (exposing the partner to HSV risk without obtaining his informed consent).
+Her partner is likely to feel betrayed or deceived at not being told about it.

 He might want to leave her, and he would be right.